Difference Between Rechargeable And Non-Rechargeable Batteries

 • Can be used in a wide range of devices.

-See Also: Difference Between Bolt And Screw
+See Also: Difference Between Pillar And Column

 what is rechargeable batteries